History of Meadows Inn

 The original “two over two room” structure was built in 1847 by John Alexander Meadows.
 J.A.
 Meadows owned and operated the J.A.
 Meadows Grist Mill, J.A.
 Meadows Ship Yard and the The Meadows Fertilizer Co. along the waterfront and just steps away from his private residence.
 Upon his death in 1865, the home passed to his daughter.
-The term Antebellum indicates the house was built prior to the civil war.

 The home was considerably enlarged between 1898 and 1904 during Mayer Hahn’s ownership.
 Standing now much as it did when remodeled for Hahn, the two story house is covered by an unusual, deeply concave mansard roof.
 The rear addition is somewhat wider than the front, creating a projecting bay effect at each side.
 Several of the original simple, transitional late Federal-Greek Revival mantels remain in the home, along with the introduction of a handsome late-Victorian stair with a heavy octagonal newel and turned balusters, and mantels and trim typical of the period.

 It has a rich history of being a private residence, survived the civil war and became an antique shop in the 20th century.The top picture on this page depicts the appearance of the exterior prior to exterior restoration.